Tim Ferriss: The Hidden Nerve That Controls Trauma, Mood & Emotional Pain!

 Notable Quotes

-The vagus nerve is the hidden nerve that controls how your body responds to stress and trauma
+The vagus nerve is a hidden nerve that controls trauma, mood, and emotional pain more than most people realize.

 Products Mentioned